Leveraging Haptic Feedback to Improve Data Quality and Quantity for Deep Imitation Learning Models: Prior Work

-Furthermore, researchers have explored haptic feedback during different phases of LfD.
+Given a collected dataset, a secondary, yet critical, challenge is how to remove low-quality data or mislabeled data from the dataset.
+Prior work curated data manually by manual examination of the dataset \cite{friedrich1995robot}.
+Researchers have used statistical methods such as Low Confidence Correction and Jitter \cite{chuck2017statistical} and ActiveClean \cite{krishnan2016activeclean} to filter noisy data.
+The data curation approach in this paper used a combination of manual and statistical curation to improve performance.
+Furthermore, researchers explored haptic feedback during different phases of LfD.
 In prior work, researchers aimed to learn robot manipulation policies only through forces \cite{rozo2013robot}.
 They used a high-fidelity kinesthetic haptic device during example collection, in combination with other novel data encoding techniques, and found the robot could reach comparable human teacher performance on two manipulation tasks.
 Other researchers equipped a robot with a pressure cuff so human demonstrators could encode stiffness profiles during example collection; they concluded that adding the stiffness profile to the control scheme increased the robot's success rate at lighting a match \cite{kronander2013learning}.
 In different work, researchers used kinesthetic teaching to demonstrate a position profile and then combined this with teleoperation data collected via a kinesthetic haptic device to teach a force profile \cite{kormushev2011imitation}.
-Another group of researchers trained a robot to provide real-time haptic guidance to a surgical demonstrator during cooperative control between a human and Raven II robot \cite{power2015cooperative}.
-Prior work thus indicates that kinesthetic haptic feedback during example collection can improve robot performance, but has not examined if haptic feedback is useful when training a deep imitation learning model, training a deep imitation learning model, training an image-only model (versus one with force information), or collecting data with low-cost, ungrounded haptic devices.
-In this research work we leverage haptic feedback during the data collection phase to improve the demonstration data throughput and its quality for the purpose of training a deep visual imitation learning model.
+Researchers trained a robot to provide real-time haptic guidance to a surgical demonstrator during cooperative control between a human and Raven II robot \cite{power2015cooperative}.
+Prior work thus indicated that kinesthetic haptic feedback during example collection can improve robot performance, but has not thoroughly examined if and how haptic feedback is useful when training a deep imitation learning model, training an image-only model (versus one with force information), or collecting data with low-cost, ungrounded haptic devices.
+Li et al.~\cite{li2023immersive} addressed this by using a real-world haptic device to collect data to train a deep imitation learning model, with their data collection and policy execution performed in simulation on a pick-and-place task.
+In the current paper, we leverage haptic feedback during the data collection phase with a real-world robot to improve the demonstration data throughput and its quality for the purpose of training a deep visual imitation learning model.